Earthing for Anxiety and Stress Relief

 “The parameters presented in this study relate to the cardiovascular system, the respiratory system, and the autonomic nervous system.
 The rhythms taking place in these three systems are tied together functionally in the phenomenon known as heart rate variability (HRV).
 HRV, in turn, is mediated by the autonomic nervous system.
 HRV appears to be a dynamic marker of both acute and chronic stress produced by mental load, anxiety, or emotional trauma.”

-28 healthy subjects were seated in a comfortable recliner with conductive pillows, mats, and patches for a two hour period.
-During this time they remained ungrounded for 40 minutes, followed by a 40 minute period of grounding and a final 40 minutes ungrounded.
+28 healthy subjects were seated in a comfortable recliner with conductive pillows, mats, and patches for two hours.
+During this time they remained ungrounded for 40 minutes, followed by 40 minutes of grounding and a final 40 minutes ungrounded.

 The most significant finding of the study was that skin conductance decreased within a few seconds of grounding, a sign of rapid change in the autonomic nervous system.